Learning More from Less: Unlocking Internal Representations for Benchmark Compression: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated strong capabilities across diverse domains and reshaped modern AI research~\cite{achiam2023gpt,dubey2024llama,qwen2025qwen3,marjanovic2025deepseek}.
+Large Language Models (LLMs) have demonstrated strong capabilities across diverse domains and reshaped modern AI research~\cite{achiam2023gpt,grattafiori2024llama,qwen2025qwen3,marjanovic2025deepseek}.
 Benchmark suites have therefore expanded in size, often reaching tens of thousands of items, as the community continually adds new tasks and test cases while preserving comparability over time.
-However, full-scale evaluation at this scale incurs substantial computational and financial costs, making frequent re-evaluation impractical during rapid model iteration~\cite{liang2022holistic,perlitz2024efficient}.
-Consequently, recent work on \textit{benchmark compression} selects a small coreset and evaluates models on this subset to approximate full-benchmark scores and rankings~\cite{vivek2024anchor,polo2024tinybenchmarks,yuan2025beyond}.
+However, full-scale evaluation at this scale incurs substantial computational and financial costs, making frequent re-evaluation impractical during rapid model iteration~\cite{liang2023holistic,perlitz-etal-2024-efficient}.
+Consequently, recent work on \textit{benchmark compression} selects a small coreset and evaluates models on this subset to approximate full-benchmark scores and rankings~\cite{vivek2024anchor,pmlr-v235-maia-polo24a,yuan2025beyond}.

-These methods largely share the same pipeline.
+These methods generally follow a similar pipeline.
 They first collect output-level responses from many source models on the full benchmark, forming a model-by-item matrix of correctness or confidence.
 Each item is then represented by its response vector across models or by low-dimensional factors estimated from this matrix, for example through Item Response Theory, and these representations support both coreset selection and score extrapolation.
 This pipeline implicitly assumes broad source coverage.
 When only a handful of source models are available, as is often the case for newly released or long-tail benchmarks with limited historical evaluations, these output-derived item representations are estimated unreliably.
 As a result, the geometric structure of the item space collapses and many distinct items become indistinguishable, as shown in Figure~\ref{fig:main_figure}, leading to less representative coresets and larger extrapolation errors.